New fast-spreading Covid variant ‘Centaurus’ has arrived in UK as cases soar

 In the UN health agency’s weekly review of the Covid pandemic, WHO said there were 5.7 million new infections confirmed last week, marking a 6 per cent increase.
 There were 9,800 deaths, roughly similar to the previous week’s figure.

-“The virus is running freely, and countries are not effectively managing the disease burden,” he said.
+“The virus is running freely, and countries are not effectively managing the disease burden,” Dr Tedros said.

-“New waves of the virus demonstrate again that Covid-19 is nowhere near over.”
+“New waves of the virus demonstrate again that Covid is nowhere near over.”

-In the last two weeks, cases of Covid-19 reported to WHO surged 30 per cent, driven largely by the hugely infectious Omicron relatives, BA.4 and BA.5.
+In the last two weeks, cases of Covid reported to WHO surged 30 per cent, driven largely by the hugely infectious Omicron relatives, BA.4 and BA.5.

 Register for free to continue reading